alainstalder/grengine/MANUAL.md

 \* As of January 2025
 [GROOVY-7407](https://issues.apache.org/jira/browse/GROOVY-7407)
-is nominally resolved upstream, but the issue(s) in the underlying Ivy are not;
+has been nominally marked as "resolved" upstream.
+The added default setting for the underlying Ivy is an improvement, at least presumably in some cases, while the issue(s) in the underlying Ivy are not resolved, i.e. the workaround described below is still very helpful in practice, at least in cases where there are parallel request to grab the same artifact (if using the same loaded "Groovy" classes).
-see the link for details.
+See JIRA issue for details.

 Grengine provides easy support for alleviating GROOVY-7407 in practice, except across different Java VMs, and prevents GROOVY-8108 from affecting Grengine.